What Is Metadata?

 • Administrative Metadata: Includes information on the creation, management, and preservation of data, such as file type, creation date, and access rights.

-Why is Metadata Important?
+Why Is Metadata Important?

 Metadata in Digital Media